chainstack/docs/docs/operations/quorum/tools.md

 To interact with your Quorum network, you must install a Quorum Geth client.

 ::: tip Install Go
 To be able to install Quorum Geth, you must install Go first.
-See <a href="https://golang.org/doc/install" rel="nofollow">Go: Getting Started</a>.
+See [Go: Getting Started](https://golang.org/doc/install).
 :::

-Having installed Go, install Quorum Geth as described in <a href="https://docs.goquorum.com/en/latest/Getting%20Started/Installing/" rel="nofollow">Quorum: Installing</a>.
+Having installed Go, install Quorum Geth as described in [Quorum: Installing](https://docs.goquorum.com/en/latest/Getting%20Started/Installing/).

 With Quorum Geth installed, you can connect to the Quorum nodes with the `geth attach` command: